Paperwork When Selling a Car in South Dakota

 For more information, see our Title Transfers in South Dakota page.

 Vehicles with missing titles or registration forms cannot be sold in South Dakota, meaning you will need to apply for a duplicate title.
-You will need to complete a State of South Dakota Application for Motor Vehicle Title & Registration (Form 0863) and submit it in person or by mail to the SD Motor Vehicles Division (MVD).
+You will need to complete a Application for Motor Vehicle Title & Registration (Form MV-608) and submit it in person or by mail to the SD Motor Vehicles Division (MVD).

 You will also need to pay the $10 fee.

-When selling a car to a private buyer in South Dakota, you must fill out a Seller's Report of Sale (Form MV2200) and submit it to your local SD county treasurer.
+When selling a car to a private buyer in South Dakota, you must fill out a Seller's Report of Sale online.
 Doing so releases you from liability in the event that legal complications arise regarding the transaction.

 When selling a car in South Dakota, remember that potential buyers will likely request a vehicle history report before they make their final decision.
 For this reason, it's important that you are honest about any accidents, repairs, and thefts that your vehicle may have had.